State-by-State Childcare Tax Credit Guide

 Official site: Oklahoma Tax Commission

-Search for “childcare,” “dependent care credit,” or similar keywords.
-Use the federal estimate from our Child Care Tax Credit Estimator as your baseline.
+Search Oklahoma’s resources for “childcare,” “dependent care credit,” or closely related terms.
+Use your federal estimate from our Child Care Tax Credit Estimator as a baseline while you evaluate whether Oklahoma adds an additional state tax benefit.

 Oregon